tomtau/disjoint-polymorphism/README.md

 ## REPL

-The REPL prompt is `>`, type `:q` to quit or input any expression in the source language to check its result.
+The REPL prompt is `>`:
+- type `:q` to quit or input any expression in the source language to check its result
+- type `:load` to load a file

 ```
 > 2